swt30/thesis/chapters/01-introduction/01-introduction.md

 \newthought{All these methods} provide us with different information, and none of them is perfect.
 In many cases, the information gained from one of these methods is only enough to identify the presence of the planet.
-In \S\ref{the-transit-method}, we saw that this is often not enough---Kepler requires a statistical validation method due to the possibility of contamination from events that look similar to a transit.
+But we saw above that this is often not enough---Kepler requires a statistical validation method due to the possibility of contamination from events that look similar to a transit.
 As well as demonstrating the relative difficulty of identifying clear transit events in data that can often be quite noisy, it also highlights the difference between *validating* and *observationally confirming* the presence of exoplanets.
 The second is more direct, but requires a radial velocity or transit timing variation measurement.
 As @Fressin2011 note, "many of Kepler’s smaller candidates will receive a similar [validation] treatment since dynamical confirmation may be difficult or impractical with the sensitivity of current instrumentation."